Celebrating Game Day

 Annabelle, a second-year veterinary student and VMBS ambassador, has found small but meaningful ways to manage stress during vet school.

-These small moments have helped Annabelle relax and recharge as she has begun her veterinary school journey.
+Whether it’s studying with friends or spending time unwinding with her dogs, Eloise and Gus, these small moments have helped Annabelle relax and recharge as she continues her veterinary school journey!

 Annabelle takes a selfie with two friends.
 One is holding an iPad displaying a scientific presentation.